Discrete Lagrangian Neural Networks with Automatic Symmetry Discovery: Conclusion

 \section{Conclusion}

 We have presented two novel methods, DLNN and SymDLNN, which successfully incorporate the use of variational integrators and variational backward error analysis for learning discrete Lagrangians, utilising the underlying structure of the problem to improve the learned system representation qualitatively and guard against numerical issues in forward simulations.
 This was achieved through the proposal of a novel regularisation degeneracy term that inductively biases the network to avoid learning Lagrangians whose equations of motion have degenerate roots as well as constant Lagrangians.
 SymDLNN further extends the DLNN in its ability to automatically identify symmetries during the learning process through a framework that identifies a subgroup which acts by symmetries upon a given Lie group on the configuration space.
-Numerical examples on two example systems were used to demonstrate the qualitative improvements of our proposed methods to previous approaches.
+Numerical experiments demonstrate the qualitative improvements of our proposed methods to previous approaches.

 \begin{ack} Y.L. acknowledges funding from the EPSRC Doctoral Training Partnership EP/R513295/1, project reference 2280382.
 P.S. acknowledges funding by the W.D.
 Armstrong Fund from the School of Technology at the University of Cambridge.
 S.R. acknowledges funding by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines \& Systems EP/L015897/1.
 C.O.\ acknowledges funding by the Ministry of Culture and Science of the State of North Rhine-Westphalia. \end{ack}